prebuilderjs/rollup/README.md

 ## How it works

 This helper basically runs Prebuilder wrap with Rollup and:
+- Lets Prebuilder control when and how to run rollup command
-- Checks if watch mode is enabled for rollup, and applies it to Prebuilder.
+- Checks if watch mode is enabled for Rollup, and applies it to Prebuilder.
 - Makes Prebuilder watch the source, and Rollup watch the output of Prebuilder, when in watch mode.

 ## Current limitations